Mistakes Most Marketers Make

 The best way to understand what your targeted audience is looking for is to run an AB testing campaign.
 The idea behind running an AB testing campaign is to create two variants of the same landing pages and then serving these two variants to a different set of people to observe how these visitors are reacting to it.
 AB testing does help a lot to validate your decision but it needs to be implemented correctly otherwise you are staring at a huge loss at the end.

-Here are top 4 AB testing mistakes that you need to aware of so that your marketing campaign doesn’t face a disastrous end –
+Bonus other 4 AB testing mistakes that you need to be aware of so that your marketing campaign doesn’t face a disastrous end –

 Choosing the Wrong Tools